Urine specific gravity: Specific gravity and disease

 Adults generally have a specific gravity in the range of 1.010 to 1.030.
 Increases in specific gravity (hypersthenuria, i.e. increased concentration of solutes in the urine) may be associated with dehydration, diarrhea, emesis, excessive sweating, urinary tract/bladder infection, glucosuria, renal artery stenosis, hepatorenal syndrome, decreased blood flow to the kidney (especially as a result of heart failure), and an excess of antidiuretic hormone caused by the syndrome of inappropriate antidiuretic hormone secretion.
 A specific gravity greater than 1.035 is consistent with frank dehydration.
 In neonates, normal urine specific gravity is 1.003.
 Hypovolemic patients usually have a specific gravity >1.015.

 Decreased specific gravity (hyposthenuria, i.e. decreased concentration of solutes in urine) may be associated with renal failure, pyelonephritis, diabetes insipidus, acute tubular necrosis, interstitial nephritis, and excessive fluid intake (e.g., psychogenic polydipsia).

-Osmolality is normally used for more detailed analysis, but USG remains popular for its convenience.
+Osmolality is normally used for more detailed analysis, but urine specific gravity remains popular for its convenience.